withastro/astro/.changeset/smooth-cobras-help.md

 })
 ```

-Enabling this feature makes redirects and injected routes be prioritized along with discovered file-based project
-routes, behaving the same as if all routes were defined as files in the project.

-For the following scenario in SSR mode:
+Enabling this feature ensures that all routes in your project follow the same, predictable route priority order rules.
+In particular, this avoids an issue where redirects or injected routes (e.g. from an integration) would always take precedence over locally-defined route definitions, making it impossible to override some routes locally.

+The following table shows which route builds certain page URLs when file-based routes, injected routes, and redirects are combined as shown below:

 - File-based route: `/blog/post/[pid]`
 - File-based route: `/[page]`